 - Alcoholic beverages, especially beer and wine.

-- Cider and home-made root beer.
+- Cider and other homemade fermented beverages such as homemade root beer.

-- Dried fruits such as apricots, dates, prunes, figs and raisins (you may be able to eat these fruits – without reaction – if the fruit is thoroughly washed).
+- Dried fruits such as apricots, dates, prunes, figs, and raisins (you may be able to eat these fruits – without reaction – if the fruit is thoroughly washed).

 - Fermented foods, such as pickled or smoked meats, sauerkraut, etc.